Craft and Culture: The Perfect Ireland Itinerary that includes Kilkenny Design Centre

 The morning train from Kilkenny to Cork (2 hours, $30) transitions you from medieval charm to Ireland’s second city – a place that considers itself first in everything that matters.
 Cork’s English Market provides a food paradise similar to Seattle’s Pike Place but with more butter and fewer flying fish.
 Local vendors offer picnic supplies and food gifts that customs officials won’t confiscate upon return.

-No first-time Ireland itinerary escapes Blarney Castle, 5 miles from Cork city center.
+No first-time Ireland itinerary escapes Blarney Castle, 5 miles from Cork city center, as it remains one of the best things to do in Ireland despite the tourist crowds.
 The $18 entrance fee buys the right to climb 127 vertigo-inducing steps (conveniently omitted from brochures) to kiss a stone that thousands of other tourists have pressed their lips against.
 The germaphobe’s nightmare comes with bragging rights and supposedly the “gift of eloquence,” though evidence for this remains anecdotal at best.

 Blarney Woollen Mills provides an interesting contrast to Kilkenny Design Centre.
 Where Kilkenny offers carefully curated artisanal items, Blarney Woollen Mills employs more of a “something for everyone” approach – from authentic hand-knit sweaters to mass-produced tea towels with leprechaun puns.
 The comparison helps shoppers appreciate the Design Centre’s commitment to authenticity.